jesspworkandco/REACT-Portfolio/README.md

 ## Usage

 - Click on the deployed app link and check it out!
+Please don't hesitate to get in touch.

 ### Github-repository-Heroku-deployed-link